DunnyBunny1/KnightlyChess/src/README.md

       - To see if a pseudo-legal move is legal, the move is made and then
       - Reduced complicated code / surface for bugs
       - Simple design
+      - I encountered some difficulties with infinite recursion / stack over flow
+        - When I tried to make a pseudo legal move, I call my model's makeMove()...
+          - makeMove() calls my canMove() function to see if the move is legal
+          - canMove() creates a copy and then calls makeMove() on the copy
+          - the copy's makeMove() calls canMove() on the copy, which creates a new copy
+          - The new copy calls makeMove() on itself, which calls canMove() on the new copy...
+          - This continues until the stack overflow
 ### The Controller

 ### The View